jean/guillotina/docs/source/training/extending/serialize.md

         return data
 ```

-And make sure to add the scan.
+And make sure to add the scan:

 ```python
 configure.scan('guillotina_chat.serialize')